litzinger/better-pagination.eeaddon/README.md

 # Better Pagination

 This extension was created to replace the native pagination links e.g. /template-group/template/P1, with something... more usable.
 This will create sane, and normal pagination links such as /template-group/template?&page=1.
-The "page" parameter is still an offset, but it is easier to work with when writing PHP in your add-on, or if y ou use something like Super Globals or Switchee to reference GET variables.
+The "page" parameter is still an offset, but it is easier to work with when writing PHP in your add-on, or if you use something like Super Globals or Switchee to reference GET variables.
 Best of all, it works with Strucure pages.
-No Freebie or ohter hacks necessary.
+No Freebie or other hacks necessary.

 Note this add-on is free and technically unsupported.
 You can report issues at boldminded.com/support, but fixes will always be lower priority for me.
 Feel free to fork this or submit pull requests.